-You might be talking to people that are new to the network marketing space—they’re going to have questions.
+You might be talking to people that have just recently started building a network marketing business—they're going to have questions.

 Or, you might be talking to people that are new to the online affiliate marketing space and are confused about multiple income streams—guess what…they're going to have questions.